mtargonski/boneIO-docusaurus/docs/02-configuration/mqtt.md

 Mqtt client component connects to your mqtt broker.

-This broker for most cases should be the same broker as Home Assistant broker, so you can't directly see new device with HA MQTT discovery option.
+This broker, for most cases, should be the same broker as the one used by Home Assistant, so you can directly see new devices with HA MQTT auto-discovery option.

 ## Example config